carlsby/calcu/README.md

-# **Calcu - A Simple Calculator**
+# **Calcu

-Calcu is a lightweight and user-friendly calculator built using **Electron**, **HTML**, and **Bootstrap**.
-It provides basic arithmetic functions like addition, subtraction, multiplication, and division, along with support for negative numbers and backspace functionality.
+Simple calculator application built with Electron and HTML.
+Using Bootstrap and FontawesomeIcons.